 Streamlined Data Access

-In many organizations, customer data is inaccessible despite an incredible volume that is amassed.
+In many organizations, customer data is inaccessible despite the incredible volume that is amassed.
 A CRM solves the data accessibility issue, providing employees access at any time from any place.
-While providing data access to employees remotely can be challenging in some circumstances, a CRM solves these issues in a simplistic way.
+While providing data access to employees remotely can be challenging in some circumstances, a CRM simplistically solves these issues.

 More Detailed Reporting

 With the amount of data stored inside a CRM, the potential for customized, personalized reporting is tremendous.
-Savvy users are able to extract any number of data points to create unique reports with pinpoint accuracy.
+Savvy users can extract any number of data points to create unique reports with pinpoint accuracy.

 Single Source of Truth